 Here are tips to help you avoid some common rosacea triggers:

 Dermatologists can effectively treat rosacea.
 There are no quick fixes though.
-Treatment takes time to work.
+The treatment takes time to work.
 It also takes time to figure out what triggers your rosacea and sometimes a bit of creativity to avoid your triggers.
 Treatment might be time-consulting.